Vehicle Diagnostics at

 You might really want to think twice about waving off that oil change at your next auto service.
 Guess why?
 Because an oil change is a form of auto maintenance that can cost as little as, literally, a hundred times less than engine replacement!
 Synthetic oils only...

-Be honest - how often do you think about wheel alignment?
-Probably about as much as you think about the Orioles winning the World Series this year - not very much.
-Certified Mechanics Have the Right Wheel Alignment Equipment Wheel alignment is one of those processes...
+This blog about Wheel Alignment was updated in February of 2024 Be honest – how often do you think about wheel alignment?
+Probably about as much as you think about the Orioles winning the World Series this year – not very much.
+Certified Mechanics Have the...

 A good practice to fall into is getting a brake inspection every six months.
 Ideally, you'd get your brakes inspected during a tire rotation, and you should get your brake fluid changed out about every year or two.
 What about more exigent situations, though?
 The...